jbwolfe/CS492-151/README.md

     - Iterator, Lazy Initialization, Proxy, Builder
   - The MEAN Stack

+#### Course Material
+Material for each section of the course can be found in the branches of this repository.
+The README for each branch will cover material in further detail.

   ---

   All course content is available under The MIT License.